TrustFinity/server-init/readme.md

 ### 1. Web root permission

-Nginx using `www` user, in order to have a correct permission, you should change the owner of the directory:
+Nginx using `deploi` user, in order to have a correct permission, you should change the owner of the directory:

 ```
 cd /data/www/{YOU PROJECT FOLDER NAME}
-chown www:www -R ./
+chown deploi:deploi -R ./
 ```

 ### 2. Add a site